 Indeed, fasting is hence a test of patience and emotional endurance.
 It requires us to recognise our limits with humility and to change ourselves for the better.

 The act of fasting also includes the social dimension, besides improving and benefiting oneself inwardly.
-Fasting should lead one to improve our relations with others.
-It is in the fasting month of Ramadan where meals are shared and family, friends and neighbours gather for iftar together (breaking of the fast).
-It is an opportune moment to forge new relationships and friendships and to strengthen existing ones.
-Before the COVID-19 pandemic, we would use this opportunity to gather to break our fast together.
+Fasting should lead one to strengthen our relations with others.
+In the fasting month of Ramadan, meals are shared, and family, friends and neighbours gather for iftar together (breaking of the fast).
+It is an opportune moment to forge new relationships and friendships and strengthen existing ones.

 Source: Md.Faizal Redknapp.Ishak on Facebook